Shreyas521032/Capstone-Project/README.md

 # Healthcare Data Analytics Platform

 ## Problem Statement
 In modern healthcare, **data-driven decision-making** is essential for improving patient outcomes, enhancing user engagement, and optimizing healthcare resources.
 Despite the growing adoption of digital health platforms, many organizations struggle to analyze **user behavior**, **feature adoption**, and **platform usability** effectively.
 This project bridges that gap by building a **Healthcare Data Analytics Platform** that not only **visualizes engagement trends** but also leverages **predictive modeling** to identify factors influencing user satisfaction, accessibility, and health-related interactions.
 The insights derived can serve as a **benchmark** for developing better healthcare technology solutions that cater to patient and caregiver needs.

+flowchart LR
+    A[Raw CSV] --> B{Preprocessing}
+    B --> C[PowerBI Desktop]
+    B --> D[Streamlit Cloud]
+    C --> E[(PowerBI Service)]
+    D --> F[End Users]

 ## Dataset
 We collaborated with the **Cancer Awareness and Rehabilitation Foundation (CARF NGO)** to obtain a dataset consisting of **200+ responses** from **cancer patients and their families**.
 The dataset was collected via surveys before and after the development of [CARF's website](https://carfngo.org/).